© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross at the Church of St Peter is a scheduled monument protected by Historic England under reference 1012876.
 View the official record →

-The churchyard cross at the Church of St Peter is a medieval stone cross located in Yorkshire, England.
+The churchyard cross at the Church of St Peter is a medieval monument standing in the churchyard at Allerston in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012876.

 Churchyard cross at the Church of St Peter is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012876.